 - If it's a network drive, make sure Preferences / File Operations / Options: Detect external file changes on network drives is turned on (i.e. there should be an X in the checkbox).

 - If it is a network drive on a non-Windows system then it is probably shared using Samba at the other end.
 Because most Unix/Linux filesystems do not support change notification, many versions of Samba implement notification by polling the drive every X seconds, where X is configurable on the server but defaults to something quite large, sometimes a couple of minutes.
 This means you often don't see changes made to Samba network drives for a long time, if it was something other than Opus which made the change.
-Very old versions of Samba do not support change notificaiton at all.
+Very old versions of Samba do not support change notification at all.

-- If none of the above are true and you want to try debugging the problem then you can enable debugging in the following way:
+- Debugging: If none of the above are true and you want to try debugging the problem then you can enable debugging in the following way:

-- Go to Preferences - Miscellaneous - Advanced and set notify_debug to True.
+- Go to Preferences - Miscellaneous - Advanced

 - Download the small DebugView tool from Microsoft and run it.
-If you see an error message about extracting Dbgv.sys you can ignore it as we are not interested in debugging device drivers.
+(If you see an error message about extracting Dbgv.sys you can ignore it as we are not interested in debugging device drivers.)

 Note that other programs may also send messages to DebugView and it is possible that some of the output you see will not be from Opus.